AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Log in to the workstation where you download data from the FTP server.

-1. Generate a public/private key pair to use for secure transfer:
+1. Generate a public/private key pair to use for secure transfer.

+   When using an Adobe-hosted FTP server, Adobe supports RSA and ed25519 keys.

    * **In a Linux environment**: Run the following command to generate the ed25519 key pair: